Law of the Journey

 Continue reading “Reflections”

-Here is an example of behavioural insights in Melbourne.
+Here is an example of behavioural science in motion in Melbourne.
 To reinforce the desired behaviour (only cross when green, walk left), the physical environment provides clear cues.

 Continue reading “Behavioural Science in Urban Planning”